sbaltes/pandemic-programming/README.md

 The raw data is not published, because it contains open-ended responses of our participants, which we promised not to publish.
 If you reuse parts of this repository, please cite the corresponding research article:

-Ralph, P., Baltes, S., Adisaputri, G. et al. Pandemic programming: How COVID-19 affects software developers and how their organizations can help.
+Ralph, P., Baltes, S., Adisaputri, G. et al. *Pandemic programming: How COVID-19 affects software developers and how their organizations can help*.
 Empirical Software Engineering 25, 4927–4961 (2020). https://doi.org/10.1007/s10664-020-09875-y

 In the following, we provide the recoding instructions that [Sebastian Baltes](https://empirical-software.engineering) shared with all co-authors: